Best Things to do on Great Keppel Island

 Image credit thanks Tourism and Events Queensland

-For the active types, one of the things to do at Great Keppel Island is taking a hike.
+For the active types, one of the best things to do at Great Keppel Island is taking a hike.

 As you walk around the island, you’ll be sharing the land with brush-tail possums, goanna and blue-tongue lizards.
-But don’t forget to look up into the treetops above as 90 bird species live here!
+But don’t forget to look up into the treetops above as around 90 bird species live here!

 Hikes are also great to combine with other activities.
 For example, walking to Monkey Point before going snorkelling at Monkey Beach.